 “In our paper, we offer an alternative approach, which is to use evolutionary theory to make predictions that are independent of Earth’s details.
 This is a useful approach because theoretical predictions will apply to aliens that are silicon-based, do not have DNA, and breathe nitrogen, for example.”

 Major transitions occurred due to increased species complexity on the Earth.
-The transitions take place when a group of separate organisms evolves into a higher-level organism.
+Transitions occur when a group of separate organisms evolves into a higher-level organism.

 Both hypothesis and observational information propose that outrageous conditions are required for significant advances to happen.
-The study also made a prediction about the biological make-up of complex aliens and offers a degree of insight as to what they might look like.
+The study also predicted the biological makeup of complex aliens and offers some insight into what they might look like.

 Sam Levin added, “We still can’t say whether aliens will walk on two legs or have big green eyes.
 But we believe evolutionary theory offers a unique additional tool for trying to understand what aliens will be like, and we have shown some examples of the kinds of strong predictions we can make with it.”